-Liability Driven Investing (LDI) has been a well-established strategy for many years, with 77% of DB sponsors now indicating they employ some form of LDI within their investment policy statement.
+Liability Driven Investing (LDI) has been a well-established strategy for many years, with over 70% of DB sponsors currently employing a dynamic derisking strategy.
 And why not?
 LDI strategies has demonstrated their effectiveness over the past decade, with glide path strategies systematically reducing risk as funded status improves, and carefully constructed fixed income portfolios moving in line with plan liabilities as interest rates rise and fall.